Armando Cooper

-Armando Enrique Cooper Whitaker (born 26 November 1987) is a Panamanian professional footballer who plays as a midfielder for Israeli club Maccabi Petah Tikva and the Panama national team.
+Armando Enrique Cooper Whitaker (born 26 November 1987) is a Panamanian professional footballer who plays as a midfielder for San Miguelito.

 Club career

 Cooper began his career in the youth ranks of Panama's Árabe Unido.
 In 2006, he debuted for the professional side, and went on to help the team to achieve various domestic titles in the Liga Panameña de Fútbol.
-During January 2011 it was reported that Major League Soccer side New York Red Bulls were interested in signing Cooper.
-However, the transfer did not go through.

-In July 2011, he signed with Godoy Cruz of the Argentine First Division.
+In July 2011, he signed with Argentine club Godoy Cruz.
+For the 2013-14 season, he was loaned out to Romanian club Otelul Galati.

 In February 2015, Cooper joined 2.
 Bundesliga side FC St. Pauli, only to return to Árabe Unido in September 2015 after playing a mere 125 minutes for the German club.

 Cooper was loaned to Major League Soccer side Toronto FC on 18 August 2016.
 He scored his first goal with Toronto FC on 30 November as Toronto FC beat Montreal Impact 7–5 on aggregate to advance to the 2016 MLS Cup Final.

 After the 2016 MLS Cup Playoffs, Cooper signed full-time with Toronto FC.

 On 14 December 2017, Cooper's contract option was declined by Toronto, and he subsequently left the club.